“I’m thinking about going out on my own. What should I know before I start freelancing?”

 But some always needed their work double-checked.
 Some couldn’t manage a timeline.
 Some couldn’t receive feedback well.
 And those aren’t people I can hire a second time.

 As freelancers, we’re also project managers, account supervisors, and quality-control specialists.
 (Among other things.)
-It’s not just about “the work.”
+Again: It’s not just about “the work.”

 9. Who’s on your team?